 - can't take fluids by mouth

 As you prepare for the surgery or procedure, it may help to remember that anesthesia is very safe.
-In today's hospitals and surgery centers, highly trained professionals use a wide variety of modern medications and monitoring technology to ensure that kids are stable and as comfortable as possible before, during, and after their procedure.
+In today's hospitals and surgery centers, highly trained professionals use a wide variety of modern medicines and monitoring technology to make sure that kids are stable and as comfortable as possible before, during, and after their procedure.